spdx/.github/profile/README.md

    Source for the SPDX License List
  * [license-list-data](https://github.com/spdx/license-list-data) - The
    generated content (e.g. Web site, JSON, etc) from the License List XML
+ * [licenseListPublisher](https://github.com/spdx/LicenseListPublisher) - Source for the tool that generates the license list data

 ## SPDX 3 SBoM Model